MartinRGB/MTSwift-Learning/README.md

 4.try to make a protocol

+5.learn some right way of making constraint

-5.still have bugs in constraint animation,try to fix it later.
+6.still have bugs in constraint animation,try to fix it later.